mrstuff/gl-ar150-pineapple-firmware-builder/README.md

 There are several flags you can use though.
 - `-f` will force a build.
 Traditionally, if the currently synced upstream code is at its most current, the script will not build the code if it was already built on said codebase.
 This will force a rebuild to take place.
 - `-c` will make a clean build.
 This will delete all upstream code, download the most recent (again) and compile the firmware.
-- `-n` will make a build with the files present on the HDD at the moment.

----

-## TODO:

-- [ ] check if openwrt-cc/files exists